 - 1 large yellow or white onion

-- 4-5 tablespoons Spanish olive oil for frying
+- 4 to 5 tablespoons Spanish olive oil for frying

-- Pour 4-5 Tbsp olive oil into a heavy bottom frying pan and heat on medium.
+Pour 4 to 5 Tbsp olive oil into a heavy bottom frying pan and heat on medium.
 When oil is hot, fry pepper strips, stirring often.
 When peppers begin to soften, add onion slices and continue to fry.
 Salt to taste.
 Remove from pan when onions soften and become translucent.
 Serve on a platter with rustic bread as a tapa, or to accompany roast meats, fried pork chops or eggs.

 More Fried and Roasted Pepper Recipes